oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 For additional normalization requirements for URIs that use the `"file"` scheme, see [§3.10.2](#normalizing-file-scheme-uris).

-When two URI references are not equivalent in this sense (that is, when their normalized forms are not the same), we will say that they are “distinct.”
+When two URI references are not equivalent in this sense (that is, when their normalized forms are not the same), we will say that they are "distinct."

 Aside from normalization, SARIF producers **SHALL NOT** make any other changes to the text of a URI reference; for example, they **SHALL NOT** convert the path to upper case or to lower case.